Distance-structure fidelity,

 t-SNE / PyMDE / PCC

-These methods have no out-of-sample transform — no way to place a new point on an existing map.
+In the standard implementations used in this benchmark, these methods have no out-of-sample transform — no way to place a new point on an existing map.
 They cannot perform this monitoring operation at all.

-PCA / Isomap / UMAP
+PCA / Isomap / UMAP / DREAMS

 toorPIA